-The Psychiatric Medication Management ECHO Clinic helps primary care physicians throughout the state work more effectively with individuals seeking treatment for mood disorders, anxiety disorders, psychotic disorders, ADHD and other mental health challenges.
+The Adult Psychiatry ECHO Clinic helps primary care physicians throughout the state work more effectively with individuals seeking treatment for mood disorders, anxiety disorders, and other mental health challenges.
 The weekly one-hour videoconferencing sessions include a didactic portion, and participating physicians will also have the opportunity to present cases for review and discussion.
 CME is available.

 The clinics are conducted by secure videoconferencing under the direction of Jonathan Betlinski, M.D., clinical associate professor of psychiatry in the OHSU School of Medicine.